taustation-fan/taustation-fan.github.io/README.md

 can't ever attack somebody successfully there (with the exception of random encounters in the Ruins).

-You can wear an armour suit, and equip up to two weapons.
+You can wear an armor suit, and equip up to two weapons.
 There are three kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.